 Put simply, it’s a breakdown of an eye’s macula.
 The macula is actually part of the retina towards the back of the eye.
 The macula is primarily responsible for much of your central vision which allows you to see fine details like small print, fine lines, etc. Over time, when the macula wears down, vision problems start occurring.

-There are actually two forms of this condition – wet and dry.
+There are actually two forms of macular degeneration – wet and dry.
 The dry form is characterized by the thinning of macula tissues caused by the formation of tiny fatty proteins called drusen in the retina.
 The wet form involves the growth of unusual blood vessels in the retina which leads to more noticeable, sharp vision loss.
 Either form can cause major issues if left untreated.

-The following is a partial list of symptoms to watch out for in terms of possible M.D.:
+The following is a partial list of symptoms to watch out for:

 - Blank or blurry spots in your central vision